replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

 Using a private registry lets you create a custom image pipeline.
 Any proprietary configurations that you make to the application are shared only with the groups that you allow access, such as your team or organization.
 You also have control over the storage location, logging messages, load balancing requests, and other configuration options.

 Private registries can be used with online or air gap clusters.
-For embedded clusters, if the Kubernetes installer includes the kURL Registry add-on, then the embedded registry is used to host the application images.
-For more information about the kURL Registry add-on, see [Image Registry for Kubernetes Installer-created Clusters](image-registry-embedded-cluster).
+For embedded clusters, if the Replicated kURL installer includes the kURL Registry add-on, then the embedded registry is used to host the application images.
+For more information about the kURL Registry add-on, see [Image Registry for Embedded Clusters](image-registry-embedded-cluster).

 ## Prerequisites

 Your domain must support a Docker V2 protocol.
-For more information, see [Private Registry Requirements](installing-general-requirements#private-registry-requirements) in _Requirements for Installation_.
+For more information, see [Private Registry Requirements](installing-general-requirements#private-registry-requirements) in _Installation Requirements_.

 ## Configure Private Registries in Online Clusters

 You configure the application to use a private registry in the admin console, unless you are using a kURL Registry add-on.
 You can also disable the connection or remove the registry settings if needed.

-For information about changing registry settings in an air gap environment, see [Change Private Registries for Air Gap Clusters](#air-gap).
+For information about changing registry settings in an air gap environment, see [Change Private Registries in Air Gap Clusters](#air-gap).

-To configure private registry settings for a online cluster:
+To configure private registry settings in an online cluster:

 1. On the Registry Settings tab in the admin console, edit the fields: